docutils/docutils/docutils/docs/dev/policies.rst

 based on collections.namedtuple_.
 It is modelled on `sys.version_info`_ and has the following attributes:

-major : non-negative integer
+_`major` : non-negative integer
-    **Major releases** (x.0, e.g. 1.0) will be rare, and will represent major changes in API, functionality, or commitment.
-The major number will be bumped to 1 when the project is feature-complete, and may be incremented later if there is a major change in the design or API.
-When Docutils reaches version 1.0, the major APIs will be considered frozen.
+    **Major releases** (x.0, e.g. 1.0) contain changes in
+    the `public API`_, functionality, or commitment.
+    The major number will be bumped to 1 when the project is feature-complete, and incremented later if there are backwards-incompatible changes.
     For details, see the `backwards compatibility policy`_.

-minor : non-negative integer
+_`minor` : non-negative integer
     Releases that change the minor number (x.y, e.g. 0.5) will be **feature releases**; new features from the `Docutils core`_ will be included.